seanredmond/heniautos/README.md

 the actual, natural cycles of the moon).
-19-year cycles of intercalation recognized by the ancients \([Metonic cycles](https://en.wikipedia.org/wiki/Metonic_cycle), 7 intercalations every 19 years\) do appear in Heniautos, but by observation rather than by prescription.
+19-year cycles of intercalation recognized by the ancients \([Metonic cycles](https://en.wikipedia.org/wiki/Metonic_cycle), 7 intercalations every 19 years\) do appear in Heniautos, but by orbital calculations, rather than by prescription.

-An example of an intercalary year is 417/416 BCE:
+417/416 BCE is an example of an intercalary year:

 |  # | Month              | Julian Date     | # days|
 |---:|--------------------|-----------------|------:|